 Let’s see the difference between both of them.

 Type I Hypervisor

-This type of hypervisor runs directly on an underlying host system.
+This type runs directly on an underlying host system.
 It does not require any operating system as a base server.
 It has direct access to hardware resources.

 Examples of Type 1 are VMware, Citrix, ESXi, XenServer, and Hyper-V hypervisor.

-Like VMware, Citrix also offers both free and commercial product.
+Like VMware, Citrix also offers both free and commercial products.
 The product having basic technology is free and does not have any advanced features.

 Type II Hypervisors

 Let’s see at Type II Hypervisors: